djipco/webwelder/README.md

   * `client` : the client id to send to (e.g. 127.0.0.1:12345)
 * `DisconnectAll()` disconnects all clients

-So, for example, if you wish to manually send data to a client from Python, you can use this:
+So, for example, if you wish to manually send data to all connected clients from Python, you can use this:

 ```python
 message = {"test": 456}